Will Smith Preview, Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.

-- The Brewers' 4.02 team ERA ranks 12th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA across all league pitching staffs (4.04).

-- Brewers pitchers combine to allow 150 total home runs at a rate of 1.3 per game (to rank 22nd in the league).
+- The Brewers rank 22nd in baseball in home runs surrendered (152 total, 1.3 per game).

+- Burnes will aim to secure his 10th win when he makes the start for the Brewers, his 25th of the season.
+He is 9-6 with a 3.60 ERA and 146 strikeouts through 145 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.